paulabergman/intro-to-biostats-r/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:exercise1_3
-## Checking out the data!

-When you get a new data set, it is a good practice to first give it a quick overview: to check how many samples you have, how many variables you have, how many females / males, and what is the age distribution, for example.
-To get the number of samples and variables in your data, just type dim(data).
-For categorical variables, table() is a good way, and for continous variables use summary() to get an overview of that specific variable.
-If you need to know what variables you have in your data, just type colnames(data).
+## Descriptive statistics for discrete variables
+A discrete variable is.

+When dealing with a discrete variable it is good to check how many observations there are in each class of the variable.
+That is information that is often reported and it can be crucial to know in order to perform any further analysis for the data.

 *** =instructions
- - Find out how many observations does the cardiac-data contain.
- - Find out how many observations does the diabetes-data contain.
- - Find out how many females are in cardiac-data.
- - Find out how many female are in diabetes- data.
- - What is the age-range in cardiac-data?
- - What is the age-range in diabetes-data?
+ - Make a table of a variable

 *** =hint
-Checking the dimensions of the dataset is a good way to find out how many observations are there.
 Remember to connect variables to the dataset with a '$' sign.
-Remember also the table() and summary()- functions!

 *** =pre_exercise_code
 ```{r}